marcelo-es/swift-vscode/presentation.md

   - Change Font size
   - Change Font
   - Add ruler manually
-- Open Folder: Software Projects like Folders - Cocoaheads
+- Open Folder: Software Projects like Folders - swift-vscode
-- Open Terminal through the top bar (and t)
+- Introduce project, show what it does
+- then show there is no navigation, it's a glorified text editor
+- Install Swift extension

 ---

+# What Just Happened??

+- Language Server Protocol (LSP)
 ^
 Implement test case of lame Xcode

+---

+# Back to VS Code

+^
+- Build Tasks - Build
+-

 ---